exonum/exonum-doc/src/home/design-overview.md

 **Tip.** See the [*Services*](../architecture/services.md) article for more details.

-Exonum includes the Core and the set of optional pluggable services.
+Besides the core, Exonum includes the framework for building **services**.
-While the Core is responsible for the consensus, and provides middleware functionality for sending and receiving transactions and blocks, services implement all the custom logics and are the main point to extend Exonum functionality.
-In fact, Services implement smart contracts model in the framework.
+While the Core is responsible for the consensus, and provides middleware functionality for sending and receiving transactions and blocks, services implement all business logic of the blockchain and are the main point to extend Exonum functionality.

+Exonum services interact with the external world with the help of *endpoints*.
+A service may define 3 types of endpoints:

+- **Transactions** correspond to `POST`/`PUT` methods for RESTful web services.
+They transform the blockchain state.
+All transactions within the blockchain are completely ordered as described above, and the result of their execution is agreed among the full nodes in the blockchain network
+- **Read requests** correspond to the `GET` method for web services.
+They retrieve information from the blockchain, possibly together with proofs.
+  Read requests are executed locally, are not globally ordered, and cannot modify the blockchain state
+- **Private endpoints** provide an administrative interface to the local instance of the service.
+They could be used to adjust local service configutation, e.g., manage secret keys specific to the service.
+  Private endpoints are executed locally, are not globally ordered, and cannot modify the blockchain state directly (although they can generate transactions and push them to the network)

+**Notice.** Another type of endpoints, *events*, [is coming soon](../dev/roadmap.md).
+Events will implement the [pub/sub architecure pattern][wiki:pubsub], allowing thin clients and services to subscribe to events emitted by services.

+External applications may communicate with service endpoints via HTTP REST API, using JSON as the serialization format.
+Exonum facilitates middleware tasks for services, such as listening to HTTP requests, dispatching incoming transactions and read requests to an appropriate service, performing conversion to and from JSON, etc.

+As services are Rust modules, they can be easily reused across Exonum projects.
+You may use open source services already written by the community, or open your service for other users.

+### Smart Contracting

+Endpoints defined by services fulfill the same role as smart contracts in other blockchain platforms.
+They define business logic of the blockchain, allow to retrieve data from the blockchain, and can be reused accross different projects.
+Partial analogies for this execution model are endpoints of RESTful web services and stored procedures for DBMSs.

-The key points, differentiating Exonum smart contracts from other models, are:
+The key points differentiating Exonum smart contracts from other models used in blockchains are as follows:

-- Fixed smart contracts.
-Exonum executes only predefined transactions, not allowing to execute arbitrary code received from the client.
+- **Restricted environment.** Exonum executes only predefined request types, not allowing to execute arbitrary code received from a client
-- Non-isolation.
-Transactions are executed at the same codespace as the Core is.
+- **No isolation.** Request processing is performed in the same execution context as the core of the system
+- **Local state.** Exonum services may define a local state, which is specific to the node on which the service is running.
+The local state can be used to manage secret information (e.g., private keys).
+The local state may be managed by private service endpoints.
+By utilizing the local state, services can be more proactive than their counterparts in other blockchains.
+For example, [the anchoring service](#anchoring-service) uses the local state to fully automate anchoring transaction signing
-- Transactions verification.
-It may include authentication / authorization (for example, checking transaction signatures), as well as logical checks (for example, spending transaction in the cryptocurrency may be discarded if source account balance is empty).
+- **Split transaction processing.** Transaction verification is a separate step of transaction processing.
+It is performed immediately after receiving the transaction, before applying the transaction to the blockchain state.
+Verification may include authentication checks (for example, verifying the transaction signature), as well as other structural checks over the transaction contents.

-Services have two main purposes:

-- Services define types of transactions processed by Exonum, and implement the execution logics for each type.
-The application may include multiple independent services, and each of them processes its own transactions list
-- Services may implement event handlers and listen for the different blockchain actions.
-For example, `handle_commit` is executed after new block applies to the data storage.

-Outer applications may communicate with services via HTTP REST API.

-As services are just Rust modules, they can be reused in the different Exonum projects.
-You may take a open source services already written by the community, or open your service for other users.
+  At the same time, transaction verification has no access to the current blockchain state

 ### Existing Services